Dear Sales Champ,

 - Warranties and guarantees from the seller, including the disclaimer to be agreed by both parties

-- Contingencies specifying what is to be done in certain situations, which also makes sales contracts voidable
+- Contingencies specifying what is to be done in certain situations, also make sales contracts voidable

 - Inspection period to check the goods after delivery and reject any nonconforming goods